-The gorgeous island is tranquil, has only a few cars, and the majority of the tourists and locals use the bike as a transport method.
+The gorgeous island is tranquil, has only a few cars, and most tourists and locals use the bike as a transport method.
 It’s a real pleasure spending the day on a bike, exploring everything the island has to offer.
-The prices tend to be around 100 SCR (6,5€, 7,30$)/ day.
+The rental tends to be around 100 SCR (6,5€, 7,30$)/ day.

-- For those coming to La Digue Island on a day trip, when you get out of the ferry, you’ll spot few bike rental stands, so feel free to rent one and explore the island at your leisure.
+If you are coming to La Digue Island on a day trip, you’ll spot few bike rental stands when you get out of the ferry, so feel free to rent one and explore the island at your leisure.

 Accommodation on LA DIGUE

-The most affordable options in Seychelles are self-catering villas with a sleeping area, a kitchen, a bathroom and a terrace.
-There are lots of accommodation choices around La Digue Island, the majority in the proximity of the ferry terminal.
+The most affordable options in Seychelles are self-catering villas with a sleeping area, a kitchen, a bathroom, and a terrace.
+There are lots of accommodation choices around La Digue Island, the majority in the ferry terminal’s proximity.

 We stayed at Orchid Self Catering Apartment, near the many restaurants & takeaways, the souvenir shops, near the beaches and the ferry.
-The size of the apartment was great, the kitchen facilities were pretty good and the terrace cosy and intimate.
-Everything we needed for the days spent on La Digue Island.
+The apartment’s size was great, the kitchen facilities were pretty good, and the terrace cozy and intimate—everything we needed for the days spent on La Digue Island.